Medical thermometer: History

 Fahrenheit also created the temperature scale which is named after him, having recorded the system in 1724.
-The scale is still only mainly used for everyday applications in the United States, its territories and associated states (all served by the U.S. National Weather Service) as well as the Bahamas, Belize, and the Cayman Islands.
+The scale is still used primarily for everyday applications in the United States and its territories and associated states (all served by the U.S. National Weather Service), as well as in the Bahamas, Belize, and the Cayman Islands.

-Christiaan Huygens created a clinical thermometer in 1665, to which he added an early form of the Celsius scale by setting the scale to the freezing and boiling points of water.
-By 1742 Swedish astronomer Anders Celsius created the Celsius temperature scale that was the reverse of the modern scale, in that 0 was the boiling point of water, while 100 was freezing.
-It was later reversed by Swedish botanist Carolus Linnaeus (1707–1778) in 1744.
+Dutch mathematician/physicist Christiaan Huygens created a clinical thermometer in 1665, to which he added an early form of the Celsius scale by aligning the scale to the freezing and boiling points of water.
+By 1742, Swedish astronomer Anders Celsius created the Celsius temperature scale that was the reverse of the modern scale – 0 represented the boiling point of water, while 100 represented freezing.
+This scale was reversed by Swedish botanist Carolus Linnaeus in 1744.

-Working independently of Celsius, Jean-Pierre Christin, permanent secretary of the Académie des sciences, belles-lettres et arts de Lyon^{FR}, developed a similar scale in which 0 represented the freezing point of water and 100 represented boiling.
-On 19 May 1743 he published the design of a mercury thermometer, the "Thermometer of Lyon" built by the craftsman Pierre Casati that used this scale.
+Working independently of Celsius, French scientist Jean-Pierre Christin – permanent secretary of the Académie des sciences, belles-lettres et arts de Lyon – developed a similar scale in which 0 represented the freezing point of water and 100 represented boiling.
+On 19 May 1743, he published the design of a mercury thermometer that used this scale, called the "Thermometer of Lyon", built by the craftsman Pierre Casati.

-The medical thermometer was used by Hermann Boerhaave, as well as his notable students Gerard van Swieten and Anton de Haen.
-It was also utilized around the same time by Scottish physician George Martine.
-De Haen made particular strides in medicine with the thermometer.
-By observing the correlation in a patient's change in temperature and the physical symptoms of the illness, he concluded that a record of one's temperature could inform the doctor of a patient's health.
-However, his proposals were not met with enthusiasm by his peers and the medical thermometer remained a scarcely used instrument in medicine.
+The medical thermometer was used by Hermann Boerhaave, as well as his students Gerard van Swieten and Anton de Haen.
+It was also utilised around this time by Scottish physician George Martine.
+De Haen made particular advances in medicine with the thermometer.
+By observing the correlation between a patient's change in temperature and the physical symptoms of an illness, De Haen concluded that a record of one's temperature could inform the doctor about a patient's health.
+However, his proposals were not received enthusiastically by his peers, and the medical thermometer remained a scarcely used instrument in medicine.